 |Book Value: Furniture and Fixtures||$8,600|

-But don't confuse book value with an amount that you can sell an asset for.
+Don't confuse book value with an amount that you can sell an asset for.
 The selling price of an asset depends on many factors that aren't related to the book value.
 For example, if your business vehicle has been in an accident and you want to sell it, its condition would almost certainly not match the book value.

 Why Is the Historical Cost Principle Important?

-The fact that everyone is using the same system makes it easier for everyone to know the exact value of a business and its assets.
+The fact that everyone is using the same system makes it easier for everyone to know the exact value of business assets.